 In instances where lighting is overly bright (both direct and reflected), glare can cause headaches, eyestrain, skin conditions and (in the most extreme circumstances) sight loss.
 This means that not only is it important to manage the output of LEDs into the task area but also how it is reflected from surfaces (i.e. floors, walls and ceilings).
 The direct output of light can be modified through use of diffusers.
 Diffusers soften the output of light to make it comfortable to the human eye.
 Modern diffusers used today have all but replaced parabolic louvers.
 Parabolic louvers (designed for fluorescents) were originally designed to prevent glare off computer screens with the specular aspect of the finish on the curved surfaces reflecting down at angles equal to or less than the shielding angle.
 In essence this simply meant that you would not be directly exposed to the source of light.
 Arguably, not the best-looking optics, we still see quality schemes value engineered and replaced by fittings using the parabolic louvers.

 The market has changed in the last 10 years and at 299 Lighting, we now only use LED lighting (we have not used T5/fluorescent lamp product on our projects since 2015 and believe LEDs offer a far greater quality, flexibility and creativity of office lighting) which tend to have two varieties of diffusers.
 These are Opal diffusers; These have a single surface flashed with a milky white "opal" coating to diffuse light evenly.
 Opal Diffusing Glass or plastic can be used to achieve a near Lambertian distribution.
-The diffusion levels in opal glass/plastic causes a large amount of scattering light loss (an example of Opal diffusers can be found here).
-The second type of diffusers are Microprismatic; these cause softer luminance transitions between different surfaces and that is because the prisms of the micro-prismatic materials break light rays providing low glare light distribution from luminaires by eliminating light at high angles (an example of Microprismatic diffusers can be found here).
+The diffusion levels in opal glass/plastic causes a large amount of scattering light loss.
+The second type of diffusers are Microprismatic; these cause softer luminance transitions between different surfaces and that is because the prisms of the micro-prismatic materials break light rays providing low glare light distribution from luminaires by eliminating light at high angles.

 The impact of reflected light can be curtailed using light absorbing materials and paints.
 Ideal reflectance of surfaces are as follows; Ceiling cavity reflectance should be at 70-90%, wall reflectance should be between 50- 80% and floors should reflect approximately 20-40% of light (For more details refer to our ‘lighting regulations’ page).